GET OUTDOORS. DISCOVER NATURE

 Please bring a re-fillable bottle with you.
 There is water on site if you need to refill.
 Herbal teas are provided.

 Can I cook my own food over a fire?

 All camps are self-catered on the first day.
-You will need to cook your dinner over a fire on overnight camps.
-You are required to bring along a packed lunch, snacks for the duration of the day and an evening meal to cook over a fire for dinner.
+You will need to cook your dinner over a fire.
+You are required to bring along a packed lunch, snacks and an evening meal to cook over a fire for dinner.
 Breakfast is provided the next morning.

 What if it's raining?